 ABSTRACT

-Routine laboratory animal tests to assess the toxicity of snake venoms and the preclinical neutralizing ability of antivenoms and other inhibitory substances induce significant pain and distress, an issue that has prompted initiatives to introduce the routine use of precautionary analgesia.
-In this study, the analgesic effect of morphine and tramadol was assessed in the tests for studying the lethal, hemorrhagic, myotoxic and edema-forming activities of the venom of the viperid snake Bothrops asper.
-The Mouse Grimace Scale (MGS) and exploration activity were used as parameters to assess pain and its inhibition by the analgesics.
-Results showed that the tests for assessing lethality and myotoxicity induced higher extent of pain than the assays used to quantify hemorrhagic and edema-forming activities.
-In addition, our observations indicate that pretreatment of mice with both analgesics, at the doses used, were similarly effective in reducing the MGS magnitude and increase the exploration activity after the administration of B. asper venom.
+Routine laboratory animal tests necessary to assess the toxicity of snake venoms and the preclinical neutralizing ability of antivenoms and other inhibitory substances induce significant pain and distress.
+This has prompted initiatives to introduce the routine use of analgesia.
+In this study, the analgesic effect of morphine and tramadol was assessed in tests assessing the lethal, hemorrhagic, myotoxic and edema-forming activities of the venom of the viperid snake Bothrops asper.
+The Mouse Grimace Scale (MGS) and mouse-exploration activity were used to assess pain and its inhibition by the analgesics.
+Results demonstrate that tests assessing lethality and myotoxicity induce higher levels of pain than assays quantifying hemorrhagic and edema-forming activities.
+Our observations also indicate that pretreatment of mice with both analgesics, at the doses used, were similarly effective in reducing the MGS magnitude and increase mouse-exploration activity after the administration of B. asper venom.
 Moreover, the analgesic effect of both drugs was more evident in the myotoxic and lethality assays.
-These results, taken together with previous observations showing that these analgesics do not alter the extent of toxic effects induced by B. asper venom, strongly indicate that the use of precautionary analgesia using either morphine or tramadol should be considered in the routine assessment of venom toxicity and antivenom efficacy.
+Combined with previous observations showing that these analgesics do not alter the extent of toxic effects induced by B. asper venom, our results strongly indicate that the use of analgesia (using either morphine or tramadol) should be considered in the routine assessment of venom toxicity and antivenom efficacy.

 KEY WORDS: Snake venom; Bothrops asper; tramadol; morphine; analgesia; mouse grimace scale.